SAP Articles

 Who can see what?
 Who can edit plans?
 Who reviews and approves?

-These are questions that often don’t get answered until testing—and then suddenly, people start panicking about data access.
+These are questions that often don’t get answered until testing and then suddenly, people start panicking about data access.
 It’s worth figuring this out earlier, even if it feels like an admin task.
 The last thing you want is a planning cycle held up because someone’s locked out.

 6. Testing: Don’t Just Check Boxes

 Yes, you need to run unit tests, integration tests, and UAT.
-But the goal isn’t to mark things “pass” or “fail”—it’s to see if the system actually supports how people work.
+But the goal isn’t to mark things “pass” or “fail”.
+It’s to see if the system actually supports how people work.
 Let end users try real planning cycles.
 Let them make mistakes.
 That’s when gaps show up.

 UAT is especially revealing.
 If someone finishes testing in 15 minutes, they didn’t really test it.